Larnaca International Airport: Statistics

+In 2024 the UK, Greece, Israel, Poland, and Germany were highlighted as crucial markets for Cyprus, accounting for 64% total, with 7.8 million passengers.

+Moreover, key destinations included London and Athens, each drawing around 1.4 million passengers, and Tel Aviv, with close to 1 million.

+Busiest routes

 Access

 The airport can be reached by car, taxi and public transport system.
-There is a shuttle bus system from/to Limassol, Nicosia, Protaras, Paralimni and Ayia Napa.
-Local buses are available at the airport to various locations in Larnaca.
+There is a shuttle bus system to and from Limassol, Nicosia, Protaras, Paralimni and Ayia Napa.
+Urban buses are available at the airport to various locations in Larnaca.